panva/node-oidc-provider/docs/README.md

 ## Registering module middlewares (helmet, ip-filters, rate-limiters, etc)

-TODO: revise this

 When using `provider` or `provider.callback()` as a mounted application in your own koa or express stack just follow the respective module's documentation.
-However, when using the `provider` Koa instance directly to register i.e. koa-helmet you must push the middleware in front of oidc-provider in the middleware stack.
+When using the `provider` Koa instance directly this is effectively the same as [registering any Koa middleware](https://koajs.com/#app-use-function-).

 ```js
 import helmet from "koa-helmet";